FahedOthman/Suspicious-Behavior-Captured-in-Video-Surveillance-Footage/README.md

 #### Testing:
 After training the model ,run the `predictions()` giving the video to predict as input

-Then it will show what the model has predicted
+Then it will show what the model has been predicted

 ---------------------------------------------------------------
 ### User Interface: